zacharoth/cypress-documentation/source/api/introduction/api.md

 comments: false
 ---

+The API is used to drive tests within Cypress.
+For extending Cypress see {% url "Utilities" utilities %}.

 # Sections

-- **{% url 'Commands:' and %}** Drive your tests in the browser like a real user would.
+- **{% url 'Commands:' add %}** Drive your tests in the browser like a real user would.
 They let you perform actions like typing, clicking, xhr requests, and can also assert things like "my button should be disabled".

 - **{% url 'Events:' catalog-of-events %}** See a list of Cypress events that are fired and the accompanying methods used to listen to and remove those events.

-- **{% url 'Utilities:' _ %}** Access methods from other commonly used libraries.
+- **{% url 'Libraries:' _ %}** Access methods from other commonly used libraries.

-- **{% url 'Cypress API:' custom-commands %}** Configure the behavior of how Cypress works internally.
+- **{% url 'Cypress API:' config %}** Configure the behavior of how Cypress works internally.
 You can do things like access Environment Variables, change configuration, create custom commands, and more.

 # Rules